Table of Contents

 - Mix copper sulphate and potassium permanganate or salt.

-- Get heterogeneous mixtures.
+- You get heterogeneous mixtures.

 Activity 2.2: Observing Mixtures